santosh0924/Weather-App/README.md

 # Weather-App

 ## Project Summary
-This project is to create Weather Application where it takes City or Zip code from user, gets information from openweathermap and displays weather information to user.
+This project is to create Weather Application where it takes City or Zip code from user, retrieves information from openweathermap and displays weather information to user.
 Following information is displayed to the user.
 1. Mininum Temperature
 2. Maximum Temperature
 3. Sunrise